Last Updated on

-As with any cleaning appliance, you’re looking at paying a minimum of $50, and significantly more for increased quality in many cases.
-Our winner (and most expensive) is $300, for a reason that will shortly become obvious, but I’d suggest against straying THAT high for any steam mop that doesn’t have a similar specific function to that (where it’s two unique cleaning apparatuses you’d normally require to clean a house anyway in one).
+As with any cleaning appliance, you’re looking at paying a certain amount, and significantly more for increased quality in many cases.
+Our winner for a reason that has become obvious, and I’d suggest against straying THAT high for any steam mop that doesn’t have a similar specific function to that (where it’s two unique cleaning apparatuses you’d normally require to clean a house anyway in one).

 Top Rated Product Reviews

 |1||Bissell Crosswave Pet Pro Steam Mop||9.4||Buy on Amazon|